What is a standing charge and why do we have them?

 There’s a particularly strong argument for reducing (or eliminating) the standing charge for households with solar panels, given they rely far less on the grid than other households.
 If this were to happen, it would provide a greater financial incentive for families to switch to solar and make the push for Net Zero more achievable.

-To tackle the issue, Ofgem launched a review on 16 November 2023 to gather views on standing charges and explore potential changes to the system.
-The review closed on 19 January 2024, garnering over 20,000 responses, so it’s now a case of waiting for Ofgem’s report and recommendations.
+To tackle the issue, Ofgem launched a review in November 2023 to gather views on standing charges and explore potential changes to the system.
+The review closed in January 2024 after garnering over 20,000 responses, so it’s now a case of waiting for Ofgem’s report and recommendations.

 What’s the argument for keeping standing charges?